blockodysseyopenavax/besu-local-devmode/README.md

 Sirato instance is configured to connect to `besu-dev`.
 For simplicity, we use its own docker compose.

-To start a sirato instance (in detached mode), run
+To start a sirato instance, open another terminal and run

 ```Bash
 sh sirato-up.sh
 ```

-After few minutes, it will be available at [localhost:80](http://localhost:80).
+After few minutes, it will be available at [localhost:8080](http://localhost:80).
 If port collision happens, change sirato's port in `sirato-up.sh` then re-run it.

 To clean up, run